-If you’re a recent graduate with a big student loan, your debt might not give you a fuzzy warm feeling (read here for tips on paying it off faster).
-But given that loans are interest-free for those residing in NZ, their cost will diminish in time – thanks to the eroding power of inflation – and, ultimately, pay dividends through greater job opportunities and earnings.
+If you’re a recent graduate with a big student loan, your debt might not give you a fuzzy warm feeling.
+But given that loans are interest-free for those residing in NZ, their cost will diminish in time and, ultimately, pay dividends through greater job opportunities and earnings.

 Borrowing money to expand a business is another example of good debt, if it leads to increased sales and revenue.
-Likewise, taking out a loan to buy a home.
-Very few people have enough cash to purchase a home outright, that’s where mortgages come in.
-Over the term of the loan, despite today’s low interest rates, you’ll pay a lot of interest but, hopefully, this will be offset by the steady creep in house prices.
+Likewise, taking out a home loan.
+Very few people have enough cash to purchase a home outright and that’s where mortgages come in.
+Over the term of the loan you’ll pay a lot of interest but, hopefully, this will be offset by increased house prices when it comes time to sell.

-Bad debt funds needless extravagances: foreign travel, electronic gadgets, retail therapy binges, nights out and entertainment.
+Bad debt is often used to fund needless extravagances: foreign travel, electronic gadgets, retail therapy binges, nights out and entertainment.
 If you’re racking up debt to fund lifestyle choices, then the money-savvy option is to change your lifestyle to one that’s more affordable.

 Credit cards: good debt or bad debt?

-Used properly, credit cards are a perfect example of good debt.
-They offer a revolving line of credit and – if you choose the right card to meet your spending and pay off your balance each month – they should either cost you nothing or, even better, earn you cash or rewards!
+Used properly, credit cards are a prime example of good debt.
+They offer a revolving line of credit and, if you choose the right card to meet your spending and pay off your balance each month, they should either cost you nothing or, even better, earn you cash or rewards!